zarf-dev/proposals/0048-schema-update-process/README.md

 }
 ```

-Functions such as `packager.Deploy` will call `packageLayout.AsV1beta1()` and use the this concrete type for all the logic that is shared between v1alpha1 and v1beta1.
-When deprecated, version-specific logic is reached, then `packageLayout.AsV1Alpha1()` will be called to get the data necessary to preform.
-For instance, this
+Functions such as `packager.Deploy` will call the latest reader (for example `packageLayout.AsV1beta1`) for logic shared among all version.
+When deprecated, version-specific logic is reached such as running data injections for a v1alpha1 package, then `packageLayout.Asv1alpha1()` will be called so this logic can be run.

 #### Mutations